balanced/balanced-docs/overview/rev1/overview/resources.rst

 backward-compatible.
 The good news though, upgrading to v1.1 is relatively simple.

 When using API v1.1, v1.0 URIs (/v1/...) are automatically handled by the API, so no modification is necessary.
-As always, do not manually build URIs/hrefs.
+As always, **do not manually build URIs/hrefs**.

 |